JakkuSakura/wprs/docs/Design.md

 - A client backend may speak WPRS natively.
 - A client backend may connect via another protocol (RDP/VNC) if the server exposes that protocol.
+- A client backend may connect via Wayland protocol proxying/remoting if the server exposes Wayland as an adapter.
 - A launcher may start an external client (e.g. `xfreerdp`, `mstsc`) pointed at a local forwarded port.

-The same concept applies to “Wayland”: depending on deployment, Wayland support may be embedded, delegated to helper processes, or externally orchestrated.
+The same concept applies to “Wayland”: depending on deployment, Wayland protocol proxying/remoting may be embedded, delegated to helper processes, or externally orchestrated.

 ## “Protocol-centric” means no duplicated session logic